 Early on we’ve talked about the importance and purposes of installation of Google Analytics on WooCommerce.
 Now, let’s start utilizing GA for what it was made, shall we?
 Our first very small yet very important step in this direction will be going through a basic procedure of setting up goals for your online store.
-(Please note: The following instructions apply to Universal Analytics properties, which are now largely deprecated in favor of Google Analytics 4.)
+(Please note: While the following instructions detail setting up goals in Universal Analytics, which has been fully sunsetted, modern analytics relies on Google Analytics 4 (GA4).
+These principles, however, can still provide foundational understanding for conversion tracking.)

 Goals notify Google Analytics whenever something important on your website happens.
 It could be contact form submition, purchase, registration or any other specific action that makes difference for your business.
 For comprehensive support in optimizing your e-commerce platform and analytics, consider our Ultimate Data Migration Service.